garylirocks/quickrefs/azure-active-directory.markdown

 - But one AD can be linked to multiple AAD Connect, so sync to multiple AAD instances
   - eg. sync one AD to both Azure commercial cloud and Azure US Gov cloud
 - AAD Connect can sync to only a verified domain(eg. `contoso.com`, not just `contoso`) in Azure AD
-- You're able to specify the attribute in AD that should be used as UPN to sign in to Azure after the users are synced to AAD.
+- You're able to specify the attribute in AD that should be used as UPN to sign in to AAD
+- You can filter what objects are synced based on domain or OU in AD
-- Use **Azure AD Connect Cloud Sync** to run the syncing in cloud instead of on-prem
+- Alternatively, you could use **Azure AD Connect Cloud Sync** to run the syncing in cloud instead of on-prem
+  - You still need to download and install a lightweight provisioning agent on-prem
+  - All the management is done in Azure Portal

 ### Hybrid authentication